 When severe weather conditions exist, parents are asked to comply with emergency school dismissal procedures established by building level administrators.
 What to Expect for Excessive Absences and Tardies

-- A warning letter will be sent from the student's school. - A home visit will be made by a Student Resources Officer-Hoover Police Department and/or Student Services Representative. - Continued excessive absences and/or tardies will require a parent/legal custodian, along with the student, to attend a district attendance intervention/meeting. - Continued excessive absences and/or tardies will require a parent/legal custodian, along with the student, to attend Early Warning Court in that school's jurisdiction. - After attending Early Warning Court, if excessive absences and/or tardies continue, a petition for Educational Neglect and/or Truancy will be issued to the courts.
+- A warning letter will be sent from the student's school. - A School Administrative Meeting will be held. - A home visit may be made by a School Resources Officer-Hoover Police Department and/or Student Services Representative. - Continued excessive absences and/or tardies will require a parent/legal custodian to attend a district attendance intervention/meeting. - Continued excessive absences and/or tardies will require a parent/legal custodian, along with the student if over 10 years old, to attend Early Warning Court in that school's jurisdiction. - After attending Early Warning Court, if excessive absences and/or tardies continue, a petition for Educational Neglect and/or Truancy will be issued to the courts.